bifurcationkit/BifurcationKitDocs.jl/docs/src/gettingstarted.md

 ```- #  2,     hopf at r ≈ -0.00595553 ∈ (-0.00595553,...```

 We compute the branch of periodic orbits which is nearby.
-We thus provide the branch `br`, the index of the special point we want to branch from: 2 in this case and a method `PeriodicOrbitOCollProblem(20, 5)` to compute periodic orbits.
+We thus provide the branch `br`, the index of the special point we want to branch from: 2 in this case and a method `Collocation(20, 5)` to compute periodic orbits.
 You can look at [Periodic orbits computation](@ref) for a list of all methods.
-Suffice it to say that `PeriodicOrbitOCollProblem` is the default method in the case of ODEs.
+Suffice it to say that `Collocation` is the default method in the case of ODEs.

 ```@example GETSTARTED3
 br_po = continuation(br, 2, ContinuationPar(),
-        PeriodicOrbitOCollProblem(20, 5)
+        Collocation(20, 5)
         )
 ```